 “taking delight in false humility”

-There is nothing in the word “humility” to indicate that it is false.
-The context indicates that it is false humility.
+There is nothing in the Greek word “humility” to indicate that this statement is false, but the context shows that it is false humility.
 We might render “humility” as “subjection to.”
-The idea is the abject worship of angels.
-This is a pretense of humility, but they are proud people.
+The idea is the abject worship of angels (note context).
+This servile attitude is a pretense of humility, but they were proud people.
+Ironically, their humility was pride.

-Worship of angels has the appearance of modesty or humility as if we are unworthy to talk to God ourselves.
-It was a humility of their own making, not a humility commanded from God.
+Worship of angels has the appearance of modesty or humility, as if we are unworthy to talk to God ourselves.
 These notions were purely the inventions of men and not from the Bible (Isa.
-8:20; 1 Cor.
+8:20).
+It was the humility of their own making, not a humility from God (1 Cor.
 4:6).
 Therefore, this whole thing was phony.
 It detracted from the mediation of Christ for our sins.
 Religious pride makes man presume upon the Word of God.

 Many are impressed with what they give up for God.
-If they suffer for God, this is supposed to impress God.
-God is in the business of making provisions for us.
-He calls this the principle of grace.
+If they suffer for God, this is supposed to impress him.
+However, God is in the business of making provisions for the believer; he calls this the principle of grace.
 Bonafide humility is when we recognize that what we have is from God.
-All of us have a streak of asceticism that is usually brought to the surface when some horrible experience comes our way.
+We all have a streak of asceticism that is usually brought to the surface when some horrible experience comes our way.

-Spiritual pride is the most difficult pride to correct.
+Spiritual pride is the most challenging pride to correct.

 Some say that “I would never presume for sure that I know that I am going to heaven.
 No one can know that for sure.
 We will not know whether we qualify until we get there.
 I would not have the audacity to claim I know I am going there.”
 That is a mock humility.
-It is unvarnished, unbelief in the Bible.
+It is unvarnished unbelief that claims something that God does not say.

 The Bible flatly states that we can know we are going to heaven,